norton120/pirate_baby/content/posts/replatforming.md

 The exact boundries of what would constitute a replatform are a bit fuzzy, and the distinction between a replatform, refactoring, and the natural evolution of features within a code base can be hard to define.
 In theory, a replatform is the decision to tear down or replace existing software with something entirely new.
 This new element could be a change in software framework, a total shift in architecture, or translation into an entirely different programming language (or all three at once!).
 In the physical world, replatforming would be analogous to bulldozing a derelict building and constructing a new one where the original building had stood.
 Just like in the real world, developers often play semantics to navigate politically; where the home builder in our real-world example might leave a few feet of the original foundation intact in order to file remodel permits and avoid new construction fees, a software engineering team may leave trivial processes running on the legacy system to avoid a potentially negative _replatform_ label.
 For purposes here we will use _replatform_ to mean any project where the bulk of an appliation's business logic is migrated to a new framework, architecture, and/or programming language.
 Contrasting _replatforms_ are _refactors_, where the existing application is re-written (in part or in full) in the same language, framework, and architecture, without changing the externally perceivable functionality of the application.
 It is worth noting that a refactored application may be modified as a side effect of a refactor - pages may load faster, function more reliably, or cost less to operate - but these improvements are fallout from a refactor's primary concern of making the _codebase_ better.

 ### Replatforming is Expensive
 All software has a cost.
 What makes the cost of a replatform so much more painful than feature investment is that there is often no perceivable difference to the business after the cost is incurred.
 The legacy software did X and Y, and after a $2Million replatform project, the software still does X and Y. That $2 Million got you to the _potential_ for new feature Z, which was hypothetically difficult or impossible while still on the legacy platform.
 A common mitigation strategy is to pork barrel a replatform in with highly desired features, making the cost that much more palatable.
-"We will need to rebuild the app if we want feature Z" link
+"We will need to rebuild the app if we want feature Z" links the considerable time and cost of the replatform to feature Z, not the replatform itself.

 ### Why Do We Replatform - on the surface
-First let's look at the reasons for a replatform that we
+There are some common themes
 - fresh clean start
 - language or framework has fallen out of style
 - limitations of the language or framework
 - performance
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM5MTM3NjE2MSwtMzcwNzgwMTA3LC0xNj
+eyJoaXN0b3J5IjpbMTM4NzExOTkzMiwtMzcwNzgwMTA3LC0xNj
 A0MTMwMDk3LDcwODk0MTk0OF19
 -->